vsv04/Fall-Detection-System/PARTS & SCHEMATICS/Readme.md

-# List of Components for the Fall Detection System
+# Parts and Schematics for Fall Detection System

 The following components are required for the fall detection system.